ForestOfLight/skyoobguide/docs/clipping.md

 Piggyback
 {: .label .label-green }

+{ .new }
+> This entry has been updated for the 0.19.5 patch!

+{ .warning }
+> If any other players in the level are also piggybacked, attempting to rocket will crash Sky!

-When two players attempt to give each other a piggyback at the same time, both players will go flying up into the air regardless of any collision boxes in their path.
+When two players attempt to give each other a piggyback at the same time, both players will go flying up into the air regardless of any collision boxes or wind walls in their path.
 Simply let go of the other player to stop the launch.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/1crq8h?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

-{: .new }
-> As of the 0.19.1 patch, rockets now go through wind walls!

 {: .highlight }
 > For most players, this is enough.
 If you'd like to learn more about fine tuning your rockets, head to the [advanced](#rocket-advanced) section.